Rick Rizzs: Broadcast career

-Seattle Mariners and Detroit Tigers
+Major League Baseball

-In 1983, Rizzs began broadcasting Mariners games, sharing play-by-play and color commentor roles with Dave Niehaus.
+In 1983, Rizzs began broadcasting Mariners games, sharing play-by-play and color commentator roles with Dave Niehaus.

-In 1992, Rizzs moved to WJR in Detroit as the sports director, and assumed duties as the new radio play-by-play voice of the Detroit Tigers.
-The previous announcer, Ernie Harwell had been with the Tigers since the 1960 season and was fired in late 1991.
-Harwell's dismissal was not at all popular with fans.
-Rizzs teaming with Bob Rathbun, who replaced the retiring Paul Carey, proved difficult.
-Both were let go after the 1994 season.
+In 1992, Rizzs moved to WJR in Detroit, as the sports director and the new radio play-by-play voice of the Detroit Tigers.
+He replaced Hall of Famer Ernie Harwell, who had been with the Tigers since the 1960 season and was fired in late 1991.
+Harwell's dismissal was not popular with fans.
+Niehaus encouraged Rizzs to seek for the Tigers job.
+Rizzs teaming with Bob Rathbun, who replaced the retiring Paul Carey, proved to be difficult.
+Neither were retained after the 1994 season.

-Rizzs returned to Seattle.
+Rizzs returned to the Mariners in 1995.
 In 2000, Rizzs was named the Chicago-area sportscaster of the year by the Chicago Pitch and Hit Club.

+Rick Rizzs interviewing Lou Piniella in 2009.

 Although he previously broadcast Mariners games on both television and radio, Rizzs was transferred prior to the 2007 season to work exclusively on Mariners radio broadcasts.
-For the first three innings, he was accompanied by Dave Sims, who was hired prior to the 2007 season, and for the remainder of the game he was accompanied by Niehaus (as Sims and Niehaus switched positions after the third inning).
-Rizzs did play-by-play for the first three and one-half innings, and again in the 7th inning.
+For the first three innings of each game, Rizzs was joined in the radio booth by newly hired broadcaster Dave Sims, while Niehaus handled the television side.
+After the first three innings, Sims and Niehaus switched positions, bringing Niehaus over to the radio side to call the action alongside Rizzs.
 In games that went to extra innings, Rizzs did the play-by-play for the even-numbered innings.

 After Niehaus died in November 2010, Rizzs became the Mariners lead radio voice.
-During the 2011–2012 seasons, Rizzs did broadcasts of Mariners baseball with a rotation of guest color commentators, including former Mariners Dan Wilson, Dave Valle, and Jay Buhner, and former Mariners announcers Ron Fairly, Ken Wilson, and Ken Levine.
+During the 2011–2012 seasons, Rizzs broadcast Mariners games with a rotation of guest color commentators, including former Mariners players Dan Wilson, Dave Valle, and Jay Buhner as well as former Mariners announcers Ron Fairly, Ken Wilson, and Ken Levine.

-In January 2013, it was announced Rizzs' new radio partner would be Aaron Goldsmith, formerly of the Pawsox Radio Network.
-Goldsmith does the play-by-play for the 3rd, 6th, and 7th inning, as well as even innings when the game goes into extra innings.
+In January 2013, Rizzs was paired on the radio with Aaron Goldsmith, formerly of the Pawsox Radio Network.
+Goldsmith did the play-by-play for the third, sixth, and seventh innings, as well as even innings when games reached extra innings.
+In 2017, Rizzs received the Keith Jackson Award from the Seattle Sports Commission.
+In 2019, he was inducted into the Washington Sports Hall of Fame.

-Before the 2025 season, the Mariners announced that Rizzs would be the team's lead radio announcer, with Goldsmith serving as the television play-by-play.
-On March 10, while calling a spring training game between the Mariners and the Milwaukee Brewers, a foul ball batted by Rhys Hoskins struck Rizzs in the head.
-However, medical staff cleared Rizzs, and he returned to the broadcast one inning later.
+In February 2025, the Mariners announced that Rizzs would be the team's lead radio announcer, with Goldsmith providing the television play-by-play.

+On January 27, 2026, Rizzs announced that he would retire from broadcasting after the 2026 season.
+On August 8, Mariners CEO John Stanton announced during the pre-game ceremony that Rizzs would be inducted into the Mariners Hall of Fame in 2027.

+Broadcasting style

+Early in his broadcasting career, Rizzs was known for being excitable while calling a game.
+He later adopted some of the signature calls of his longtime Mariners broadcasting partner, Dave Niehaus, following Niehaus' death in 2010.

 Catchphrases

-Rizzs is noted for using the following catchphrases on Mariner broadcasts:
+Rizzs is noted for using the following catchphrases on Mariners broadcasts: